lensmatt/lensmatt/README.md

 # 💫 About Me:
-A recent Computer Science graduate who has a knack for everything tech and data-related.
+A Computer Science graduate who has a knack for everything tech and data-related.
 I build computers, maintain servers, find trends in analytics, and probably one of the most tech-savvy people you're going to meet.

 ## 🌐 Socials: